 Having this information means you don’t know where to start, let alone what to focus on.

-To look for water in the current “seller-dessert” strategically, we will need to start with the end in mind.
+To look for water in the current “seller-dessert” strategically, we must start with the end in mind.

 So, my aim for this article is to make this seller lead generation approach more evergreen.

 Since no one is doing that, I will – which leads me to the first thing we need to do…

 Starting with the End in Mind (Your Goals and Constraints)